gronnerup/Fabric/FabricSolutionInit/Readme.md

 For a detailed walkthrough of the automation process, check out my blog post: [Automating Fabric: Kickstart Your Fabric Data Platform Setup](https://peerinsights.hashnode.dev/automating-fabric-kickstart-your-fabric-data-platform-setup).

-## Features

-- **Automated Initialization**: Streamlined processes to set up your Fabric environment.
-- **Configurable Templates**: Easy to customize templates for different use cases.
-- **Best Practices**: Implementation of best practices for managing and deploying your Fabric solutions.

 ## Getting Started

 1. Clone this repository: